contentful/studio-starter-template/README.md

 Components used in studio live in `src/app/_studio`.
 General components used for layouts and the like are in `src/app/_components`.

 Each studio components is contained in a directory.
 The component itself lives in the file `[ComponentName]Component.tsx`.
-The component's studio definition lives in the same folder under the `index.tsx` file.
+The component's studio definition lives in the same folder under the `index.ts` file.

 ### Registering Studio Components